Arkantos-13/Honeywords_Generators/README.md

 Honeywords	aren’t	visible	to	users and	don’t	in	any	way	change	their experience when	they	log	in	using	passwords.

-For more information you can view the following sites:
+For more information you can view the following urls which are the original papers:
 1) https://people.csail.mit.edu/rivest/pubs/JR13.pdf
 2) https://people.csail.mit.edu/rivest/honeywords/faq.pdf
 3) https://people.csail.mit.edu/rivest/honeywords/gen.py